-Up for the vote for possible inclusion in the February 2021 Lush Kitchen subscription box
+This is up for the vote for the September 2021 subscription box. 🤞🏽

 This is a lovely gentle soap for sensitive skin, older skin or even dry skin.
 The ingredients are about as close as a bouquet of roses as you can get.
 The real and fresh rose scent is very nice.
 Leaves my skin soft and non-irritated.